AndreaViolaCaroline/1dv610-assignment-L1/converter/README.md

 Use the wizard to convert some of the most common units for wind (km/h, m/s, ft/s, mph, knots), temperature (celsius, fahrenheit), distance (inch, foot, yard, mile), weight (ounce, pound) and volume (pints, gallons).

-The wizard has 5 available methods taking an options argument and returning the converted value as specified by the options.
+The wizard has 5 available methods taking an options object as an argument and returning the converted value from the specified units/values in the options.

 * convertWind(options)
 * convertTemperature(options)